preconv(1) General Commands Manual preconv(1)

 While preconv recognizes all of the coding tags listed above, it is

-capable on its own of interpreting only three encodings: Latin-1, code
+capable on its own of interpreting only two encodings: ISO Latin-1 and

 functions, which may recognize many additional encoding strings.
 The